 - Comes with a foot pedal

-- Some people don’t like the foot pedal
+- Some buyers didn’t like the included foot pedal

-The Power Stick Welder’s dimensions are 12.5 x 9 x 22 in., and it weighs about 18 lbs.
-Its portability ensures you can use this tool just about anywhere at home or in your shop!
+The product dimensions are 12.5 x 9 x 22 inches and it weighs about 18 pounds.
+Its portability ensures you can use this tool just about anywhere at home or in your shop.

 - Offers dual voltage at 115V and 230V